waelhammoudeh/overpass-4-slackware/README.md

 overpass database, script to control the dispatcher and program to retrieve the "Change Files" from Geofabrik servers needed for database updates: ["getdiff"](https://github.com/waelhammoudeh/getdiff).

+A draft for new section titled "Tools And Workflow" was just added to the Guide.
+It aims to ease learning Overpass Query for new users.
+Helpful programs and concepts to visualize OSM data are introducing.
+Workflow explains "Overpass Query" development process with walk-through example(s)!
+***Note that this work in progress***

 Concepts and methods mentioned here can be applied to any Linux distribution not just Slackware.

 **Overpass News**